-- Maintain a positive learning environment with meaningful and fulfilling educational experiences during the school day. - Model respectful, positive, appropriate behavior when interacting with students and peers. - Explain, discuss, and model the difference between inappropriate and appropriate school behavior to the students. - Support and reinforce the appropriate behavior strategies taught to the students using the Montessori Pride Values - Be consistent in explaining and enforcing the MRCS School Wide Discipline Policy to every student. - Communicate level one and two infractions to parents/ guardians.
+- Maintain a positive learning environment with meaningful and fulfilling educational experiences during the school day. - Model respectful, positive, appropriate behavior when interacting with students and peers. - Explain, discuss, and model the difference between inappropriate and appropriate school behavior to the students. - Support and reinforce the appropriate behavior strategies taught to the students using the Montessori Pride Values - Be consistent in explaining and enforcing the MRCS School Wide Discipline Matrix to every student. - Communicate minor infractions to parents/ guardians within 24 hours - Communication of major infractions will be completed by administrative staff.